Loading...

 Why It Matters

 Understanding the ancient world is the foundation of the entire ACT SSC Ancient History course.
 The agricultural revolution, the rise of urbanisation and the development of writing fundamentally transformed human societies — creating the social hierarchies, governance structures and cultural traditions that all later civilisations built upon.
 By studying Mesopotamia and Egypt, you develop skills in analysing primary sources, evaluating archaeological evidence and constructing historical arguments — all of which are assessed throughout Units 2 to 4.
-The concepts covered in Unit 1, from Hammurabi’s Code to cuneiform record-keeping, directly connect to Unit 3 (Power & Authority) and Unit 4 (Legacy), making this foundational knowledge essential for exam success.
+The concepts covered in Unit 1, from Hammurabi's Code and Sumerian city-states to Egyptian unification and temple economies, directly connect to Unit 3 (Power & Authority) and Unit 4 (Legacy), making this foundational knowledge essential for exam success.
+BSSS assessments increasingly reward students who can integrate material and textual evidence and who engage with methodological limitations — core habits that Unit 1 establishes and that every later unit applies.

 Key Concepts